 Here’s what writing community means to me: The first moment I stepped into the monthly gathering of a group of writers, I knew I wasn’t really a step out of whack with the world.
 The disconnect I’d been feeling only occurred with people who weren’t writers.
 The immediate sense of understanding, the way we all looked at life from a quirky perspective, the unique (and often bizarre) senses of humor and imaginations … what a relief to know I wasn’t alone!

 Since then, I’ve felt that same connection with not only writers but also musicians, artists, and those with a creative bent to their minds.
 It’s the community of writers.
 We all understand community in the sense of society, social standing, and in business.

 We see that hashtag #writingcommunity all over social media (I’ve been using it a lot lately) and it’s no small thing.

-Recently, I’ve become very involved in a couple of the writer’s groups of which I’ve been a member for years.
-I’ve also joi8ned a new group.
-And the interaction on Zoom, via email, on phone calls has done a world of good for me.
+Recently, I’ve become very involved in a couple of the writer’s groups of which I’ve been a member for years: Sisters in Crime New England and the New England Chapter of Mystery Writers of America.
+The interaction on Zoom during this pandemic has done a world of good for me.
 My boyfriend brought this to my attention.
 He said I seem happier and more engaged with the world.
 I’ve also become more productive–not only with my writing but with everything.

 So, thank you, my fellow writers.
 You who have appeared on my podcast, who have welcomed me to your online meetings, who have helped me promote my own books and events.
 Together, we support each other and can accomplish anything!